SFarbolin/quartz/content/solstice-fires.md

 > ![[PXL_20241222_025223251.jpg]]![[PXL_20241222_054259577.NIGHT.jpg]]
 > ![[PXL_20241222_054659475.jpg]]

+[^1]: I do think the [Wheel of the Year](https://en.wikipedia.org/wiki/Wheel_of_the_Year) is a cool way to acknowledge and get in tune with the changing seasons, though.
-[^1]: Of course, I mean "weirdos" lovingly.
+[^2]: Of course, I mean "weirdos" lovingly.
 I'm a weirdo, and if you've been invited to one of our fires, you probably are too.
 I love that about you!